jordanschn/japcangjie5/README.md

 https://en.wikipedia.org/wiki/Cangjie_input_method

 There's a few quirks about the IME that you need to get used to:

 You type 仮名 using ローマ字.
 Use lower case for 平仮名; upper case for 片仮名.
 Use Shift + Space to type full width characters.
-Use Ctrl + Space to type the Latin alphabet (alphanumeric mode).
+Use Ctrl + Space to type the Latin alphabet (英数 mode).
+Pressing Ctrl + Space again will return you to 文字 mode.
 Priority is given to 仮名.
 If a code can represent a 仮名, that will be first on the candidate list, then any 漢字.
-You can append a ; (semicolon) to the end of a code to give priority to 漢字.
+You can append a ; (semicolon) to the beginning of a code to give priority to 漢字.

-For example: 'a' + (Space) will output あ, but 'a' + ';' + (Space) will output 日.
+For example: 'a' + (Space) will output あ, but ';' + 'a' + (Space) will output 日.

+Press = or + to type '々'.
+Press / to type '・'.
+Press , to type '、'.
+Press . to type '。'.

 ----------
 Thanks
 ----------

-Big thanks to Iotem (https://github.com/lotem) for his work on the schema and dict to output kana, which I am using in this project.
+Thanks to Iotem (https://github.com/lotem) for his work on the schema and dict to output kana, which I have edited to use in this project.
 Also a big thanks to the RIME team (https://github.com/rime).

 ----------